inputlogic/readme-template/README.md

 ## Table of Contents
-Sections headers will be used to reference location of destination.
+Section headers will be used to reference location of destination.

 - [Overview](#overview)
 - [Architecture](#architecture)